Doing the Sale

 We strongly recommend bringing your own cart or wagon to carry your plants.
 There are some shopping carts available at the sale, but they are in constant use.
 If you bring a wagon, please label it somehow so it doesn’t get mixed up with someone else’s; and don’t leave your wagon unattended.
 We love creative carts, but be sure to think about how your cart will function in a crowd.
 We can’t allow any sleds, or wagons that are connected together like a train, because they’re hazardous to other shoppers.
 Here are some ideas from your fellow shoppers.

 We encourage you to bring your own flats or trays (perhaps from a past year) to save on waste, although we do have box flats available.
+Some shoppers find plastic storage bins work really well because they can be stacked.

 Finding the Plants You’re Looking for